Dominic Smith Player Props: Nationals vs. Braves

-The Washington Nationals, including Dominic Smith (.268 on-base percentage in past 10 games, 79 points below season-long percentage), battle starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.
+The Washington Nationals, including Dominic Smith (.162 batting average in his past 10 games), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Sunday at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Braves.
+He had a hitless performance in his most recent game (0-for-2) against the Braves.

 Dominic Smith Game Info & Props vs. the Braves